La Mama Theatre (Melbourne): History

 At a time when the production of Australian plays was almost non-existent (and financially risky), La Mama's non-for-profit organisation provided the venue for the performance of new experimental Australian theatre works.
 The first play performed at La Mama was a work by a new Australian writer Jack Hibberd, entitled Three Old Friends (1967), whose most successful play Dimboola opened there in 1969.
 The production of Australian works at La Mama soon became a staple, and within the first two years of its life twenty-five new Australian plays had premiered there.

 La Mama also nurtured new works by composers, poets, and filmmakers.
 The opening of the alternative theatre provided a home base for many important figures in theatre and film including Hibberd and Alex Buzo.
-It was also regularly used by underground performance troupe Tribe (who later collaborated with Spectrum).
-The theatre's house troupe, the La Mama Group, established by actor-director Graeme Blundell evolved into the Australian Performing Group.
+It was also regularly used by the underground performance troupe Tribe (who later collaborated with Spectrum).
+The theatre's house troupe, the La Mama Group, established by actor-director Graeme Blundell, evolved into the Australian Performing Group.
 La Mama's list of alumni includes notable Australian theatre artists such as David Williamson, Cate Blanchett, Jack Hibberd, Graeme Blundell, Judith Lucy and Julia Zemiro.

-In recent years, La Mama artists such as The Rabble, Daniel Schlusser and Nicola Gunn and many others have gone on to make theatre and film at all levels, all over the world.
+In recent years, La Mama artists such as The Rabble, Daniel Schlusser, Nicola Gunn and many others have gone on to make theatre and film internationally.

 Current

 La Mama's model of giving artists upfront funding to present work in a rent-free venue, with 80% box-office return, supports a high artistic risk/low financial risk proposition for artists and encourages a high volume of activity.
-In addition access to rehearsal and meeting space, administrative, marketing and technical support and ticketing reduces the barriers posed by a lack of money or infrastructure for artists.
+In addition, access to rehearsal and meeting space, administrative, marketing and technical support, and ticketing reduces the barriers posed by a lack of money or infrastructure for artists.

 Venues

 La Mama operates out of two buildings: the original La Mama Theatre on Faraday Street, and the La Mama Courthouse a block away on Drummond Street.

 The simple two-storey brick building housing the La Mama Theatre was originally built as a printing works for AR Ford in 1883.
-After serving various industrial purposes it was leased in 1967 for use as a small theatre to nurture new Australian drama.
+After serving various industrial purposes, it was leased in 1967 for use as a small theatre to nurture new Australian drama.
 Designed by Carlton architect George S Clarke, it faced a right-of-way off University Street, which is south of and parallel to Faraday Street.
 On 19 May 2018, La Mama was largely destroyed by fire.
 It reopened on 9 December 2021, with the existing theatre building restored and a new structure to the front.
 The size of the performance space is the same, along with its original features (the internal staircase, the trapdoor and the fireplace).

 La Mama Courthouse, the former Carlton Courthouse built in 1887, has been managed by La Mama since the mid-1990s.
 It has a standard capacity of around 75.